ADIX7/vscode-git-graph/README.md

+*This is a fork of https://github.com/mhutchie/vscode-git-graph.
+Thank you Michael Hutchison for this great extension!*

+*This fork only adds italic style to remote branches as discussed in this issue: https://github.com/mhutchie/vscode-git-graph/issues/152.
+Please post issues in the original repository.*

 # Git Graph extension for Visual Studio Code

 View a Git Graph of your repository, and easily perform Git actions from the graph.
 Configurable to look the way you want!